Loving kindness

 Role in my Framework

-In Taylor I’s framework, loving kindness fits within emotional and energetic mastery.
+In my framework, loving kindness fits within emotional and energetic mastery.
 It aligns with concepts such as Altered States of Consciousness and Anchoring, where altered emotional states are cultivated intentionally.
-As I emphasize in The Microdose Theory of Reality, such practices can modulate consciousness and emotional states, making them valuable tools for magical work. #
+As I emphasize in The Microdose Theory of Reality, such practices can modulate consciousness and emotional states, making them valuable tools for magical work.

 Cross-Tradition Context